 In 2013, he graduated with a Bachelor of Architecture degree from Taiwan Tamkang University, earning the Best Project Award for Undergraduate Design Thesis and the Excellent Performance Award of Overall Academic Performance.
 In 2016, he obtained a Master of Science degree from Stuttgart University, Integrative Technologies and Architectural Design Research (ITECH), and his master's thesis titled "Assembly-Aware Design of Masonry Shell Structures: A Computational Approach," supervised by Prof. Jan Knippers (ITKE) and Prof. Achim Menges (ICD), was presented in the Pecha Kucha plenary session in IASS 2017 in Hamburg.
 During his master study, Gene participated in the computational design group of the ICD/ITKE Research Pavilion 2015-16, which has been selected as the winner of the 2017 ArchDaily BUILDING OF THE YEAR Award in the Small Scale Architecture category.

-From 2013 to 2014, Gene worked as a research and teaching assistant at the Digital Design & Fabrication LAB (CCC Lab), Dept. of Architecture, Tamkang University under the supervision of Professor Chen Chen-Cheng.
+From 2013 to 2014, Gene worked as a research and teaching assistant at the Digital Design & Fabrication LAB (CCC Lab), Tamkang University under the supervision of Prof. Chen Chen-Cheng.
 From 2016 to 2018 he was a software developer at Ed.
-Züblin AG / Strabag AG where he focused on research & development, innovation and software development for various construction and national research projects.
+Züblin AG / Strabag AG where he focused on research & development, innovation and software development for various construction and national wise research projects.

-Gene is a PhD candidate at the Institute of Technology in Architecture at ETH Zurich, where he is a research assistant in the Block Research Group and NCCR Digital Fabrication.
-Gene is also a CAS student in Visual Computing, Computer Science at ETH Zurich.
+Gene is a PhD candidate at the Institute of Technology in Architecture at ETH Zurich, where he is a research assistant in the Block Research Group and NCCR Digital Fabrication, supervised by Prof. Philippe Block and co-supervised by Prof. Stelian Coros.